-Empress Catherine died in 1796, disappointed that her eldest grandson and his wife had not produced a son, and Alexander’s father Paul became Tsar.
+Empress Catherine II died in 1796, disappointed that her eldest grandson and his wife had not produced a son, and Alexander’s father Paul became Emperor.
 Elizabeth Alexeievna did not like her father-in-law nor his policies and avoided his court as much as possible.
-Alexander and Elizabeth Alexeievna’s marriage started to falter and she sought affection with her husband’s friend Prince Adam Czartorysk, a Polish noble.
-In 1799, Elizabeth Alexeievna gave birth to a daughter Maria Alexandrovna, who had dark eyes and dark hair like Prince Adam Czartorysk and unlike the blond-haired and blue eyed Elizabeth Alexeievna and her husband.
+Alexander and Elizabeth Alexeievna’s marriage started to falter and she sought affection with her husband’s friend Polish Prince Adam Czartoryski, a Polish noble.
+In 1799, Elizabeth Alexeievna gave birth to a daughter Maria Alexandrovna, who had dark eyes and dark hair like Prince Adam Czartoryski and unlike the blond-haired and blue-eyed Elizabeth Alexeievna and her husband.
 Sadly, the child died when she was 13 months old.

-In 1801, the behavior and policies of Tsar Paul led to a conspiracy to overthrow him.
-Tsar Paul was assassinated and his eldest son became Tsar Alexander I. Elizabeth Alexeievna fulfilled her duties as Empress Consort, but by this time their marriage was really one in name only.
-Alexander started a long-term affair in 1803 and Elizabeth Alexeievna resumed her affair with Prince Adam Czartorysk.
+In 1801, the behavior and policies of Emperor Paul led to a conspiracy to overthrow him.
+Paul was assassinated and his eldest son became Emperor Alexander I. Elizabeth Alexeievna fulfilled her duties as Empress, but by this time their marriage was really one in name only.
+Alexander started a long-term affair in 1803 and Elizabeth Alexeievna resumed her affair with Prince Adam Czartoryski.
 This affair lasted until Elizabeth Alexeievna began a new affair with Captain Alexis Okhotnikov.
 In 1806, Elizabeth Alexeievna gave birth to another daughter, Elizabeth Alexandrovna, who died of an infection when she was 17 months old.
 Rumors circulated that Elizabeth Alexandrovna was really the daughter of Alexis Okhotnikov.
-In 1807, Alexis Okhotnikov was killed and suspicions arose that either Tsar Alexander I or his brother Grand Duke Konstantin Pavlovich had ordered him killed.
+In 1807, Alexis Okhotnikov was killed and suspicions arose that either Emperor Alexander I or his brother Grand Duke Konstantin Pavlovich had ordered him killed.